There are two kinds of COVID-19 tests.

 - If you test negative for COVID-19, you probably were not infected at the time your sample was collected.
 This does not mean you will not get sick:

-- A negative test result only means that you did not have COVID-19 at the time of testing or that your sample was collected too early in your infection.
+- A negative test result only means that the test did not pick up COVID-19 at the time of testing or that your sample was collected too early in your infection.
+Some tests have higher rates of “false negatives” which mean you have COVID-19 but the test read as negative.

 - You could also be exposed to COVID-19 after the test and then get infected and spread the virus to others.